 - Rich and creamy

-You guys, this pie has become our new family favorite, and I know it will be yours too!
+This chocolate pie has become a new family favorite, and I know it will be yours too!

 - When my husband, who HATES avocados, tried a piece, he couldn’t even taste them (and asked for another piece).